 Jillian Grennan

 Academic interests:

-Finance, Law, Innovation, and Sustainability
+Finance, Law, Innovation, and Culture

+Jillian Grennan